pjdijxhoorn/Milestone-project-3/readme.md

         1. As a First Time Visitor, I would like to see what the site is about and how the site works.
            The expected first time visitors would be people looking for a good recipe.
         2. As a First Time Visitor, I want to find a good recipe.
         3. As a First Time Visitor,

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to make and store recipes
+        1. As a Returning Visitor, I want to make and store recipes.
         2. As a Returning Visitor,
         3. As a Returning Visitor,
         4. As a Returning Visitor,

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see the latest recipes added.
-        2. As a Frequent User, I want to edit my stored recipes
+        2. As a Frequent User, I want to be able to edit and or delete my stored recipes.
-        3. As a Frequent User, I want to communicated with other users
+        3. As a Frequent User, I want to communicated with other users about recipes.

     ## Design
     -   ### Colour Scheme